Hirlam/Trac2Markdown.jl/docs/src/PostPP/Diagnostics.md

 ## DDH

 Diagnostics par Domaines Horizontaux (Diagnostics by Horizontal Domains) is a tool to create budgets of different processes in the model.
-Please read on in the gmap documentation: http://www.cnrm.meteo.fr/gmapdoc/spip.php?page=recherche&recherche=DDH
+Please read on in the gmap documentation: http://www.cnrm.meteo.fr/gmapdoc/spip.php?page# recherche&rechercheDDH

 ## EZDIAG